 10. Legality of Game of Skill

-The League (s) described above (across the ACL Services) are games of skill as success of Participants depends primarily on their superior knowledge of the games of cricket and knowledge of players' relative form, players' performance in a particular territory, conditions and/or T20 format, attention and dedication towards the League and adroitness in playing the League.
+The League (s) described above (across the ACL Services) are games of skill as success of Participants depends primarily on their superior knowledge of the games of cricket and knowledge of players' relative form, players' performance in a particular territory, conditions and/or game format, attention and dedication towards the League and adroitness in playing the League.
 The League also requires Participants to field well-balanced sides with limited resources and make transfers at appropriate times to gain the maximum points.

 By participating in this League, each Participant acknowledges and agrees that he/she is participating in a game of skill.